jellevandehaterd/ansible-role-cyberarkpasswordvault-lookup/README.md

 # cyberarkpasswordvault
-Role to add Ansible lookup plugin for usage with the CyberArk Passwordvault REST API
+Role to add plugins for usage with the CyberArk Passwordvault REST API

-Provided Plugin

-- **cyberarkpasswordvault**: Lookup module for CyberArk credential retrieval using CyberArk Passwordvault REST API.
+The plugins in this role provide the following:

+- `cyberarkpasswordvault` lookup plugin for credentials without authorisation flow.
+- `pwv_request` task for credentials with an authorisation flow
+- `format_list` filter, allows for the formatting of a list of strings
+- `remove_prefix` filter, removes a static prefix on a string
+- `remove_prefix_list` filter, removes a static prefix on a list of strings

 # Variables

 For usage of this lookup plugin a connection needs to be made with cyberark.
 This can be done using a [**custom credential**](#ansible-tower-custom-credential) in Ansible Tower or using Ansible Vault.

 ```yaml
 # ansible vault